bes2008/langx-java/langx-java/src/main/java/com/jn/langx/util/concurrent/clhm/readme.md

-copy from google code ConcurrentLinkedHashMap
+refactor from google code ConcurrentLinkedHashMap